opussf/WoWCron/README.md

 ### Commands

 To keep it simple, there are only a few commands.
-All commands work on the current character's crontab.
+All commands work on the current character's crontab by default.
-Adding the ```global``` keyword before the command
+Adding the ```global``` keyword before the command allows one to work with the global crontab.

+Commands:
+* [global] <cron line> - adds a cron line
+* [global] add <cron line> - explict call to add a cron line
+* [global] list - lists the lines in the crontab
+* [global] rm <index> - removes the <index> line from the crontab
+* help - shows a help section.

+## Notes

+This is still a new addon.
+There are still some debug items in the code.
+Printing the time on the minute, and showing what it is running.
+Feel free to comment out those lines in the code if you don't like them.

+I'm also thinking of spending some time with creating a UI for this.
+The UI addition would change the command line, and would probably double the size of the addon.